celestiaorg/celestia-app/x/blob/README.md

   details on how this effects the share encoding and when it is updated.

-Note that while the shares version in each protobuf encoded PFB are uint32s, the internal represantation of shares versions is always uint8s.
+Note that while the shares version in each protobuf encoded PFB are uint32s, the internal representation of shares versions is always uint8s.
 This is because protobuf doesn't support uint8s.

 ### Generating the `ShareCommitment`